Clinical Rotations and Continuity Clinic

 North Kaiser is a hybrid rotation, where residents spend half of their time on the floors and half of their time in the MICU.
 This is a large community hospital, and most of the patients are admitted by the large hospitalist and ICU services.
 Given the size of the Kaiser system in our area, the hospital admits an incredible variety of medical patients.
 Residents take a distinct minority of the admissions to medicine (the rest go to a non-teaching service) – so the admitting hospitalists cherry pick the best cases for the housestaff teams.
 The Academic Floor Team is staffed by a subset of hospitalists who are dedicated to resident education.
 The Academic ICU Team has ICU attendings who are dedicated, experienced intensivists that have a track record of winning teaching awards.
 Kaiser has a long history of supporting our residents so that they receive optimal educational experiences.

-There are 4 teams at Kaiser at a given time: two teams of 1 resident, 1 intern, and 1 third–year medical student that manage the ICU, one daytime floor team of 1 resident, 2 interns, and 2 third-year medical students, and one night team comprised of 1 resident.
+There are 4 teams at Kaiser at a given time: 2 teams of 1 resident, 1 intern, and 1 third–year medical student that manage the ICU, 1 daytime floor team of 1 resident, 2 interns, and 2 third-year medical students, and 1 night team comprised of 1 resident.

 - The night resident cross-covers on the housestaff patients in the ICU and on the floors Monday through Friday.
 They admit patients overnight to the floor and ICU (maximum 3 per night).
 There is no night resident on weekends, when the hospitalists and ICU staff at Kaiser provide cross-coverage.